-- (1) When the applicant/member is unable to obtain citizenship verification, a reasonable opportunity is afforded the applicant/member to obtain the evidence as well as assistance in doing so.
-A reasonable opportunity is afforded the applicant/member before taking action affecting the individual's eligibility for SoonerCare.
-The reasonable opportunity time frame usually consists of 60 days.
-In rare instances, the time frame may be extended to a period not to exceed an additional 60 days. - (2) The following methods of verification are the least reliable forms of verification and should only be used as a last resort: - (A) Institutional admission papers from a nursing facility, skilled care facility or other institution.
+- (1) When the applicant/member is unable to obtain citizenship verification, a reasonable opportunity is afforded applicant/member to obtain the evidence as well as assistance A reasonable opportunity is afforded the in doing so. applicant/member before taking action affecting individual's eligibility for Medicaid.
+The reasonable opportunity time frame usually consists of 60 days. instances, the CVU may extend the time frame to a period not to exceed an additional 60 days. - (2) Additional methods of verification are available to the CVU.
+These methods are the least reliable forms of verification and should only be used as a last resort: - (A) Institutional admission papers from a nursing facility, skilled care facility or other institution.
 Admission papers generally show biographical information for the person including place of birth; the record can be used to establish U.S. citizenship when it shows a U.S. place of birth;